Azeem000011111111/Langchain/README.md

 ***we will write our own output parser - one that converts a comma separated list into a list.***

-`from langchain.schema import BaseOutputParser`
+    from langchain.schema import BaseOutputParser`

-"""class CommaSeparatedListOutputParser(BaseOutputParser): """
+    class CommaSeparatedListOutputParser(BaseOutputParser):

-    """Parse the output of an LLM call to a comma-separated list."""`
+    """Parse the output of an LLM call to a comma-separated list."""

         def parse(self, text: str):
             """Parse the output of an LLM call.""" return text.strip().split(", ")

-"""CommaSeparatedListOutputParser().parse("hi, bye")"""
+    CommaSeparatedListOutputParser().parse("hi, bye")`

 >>> ['hi', 'bye']